alettsy/video-to-frame-average-color-image/README.md

 I remember a few years back I saw a photo on social media of an image made of a column of the average colors from frames of a movie and I finally decided to try and re-create it!

+## Future Plans

+- Use a generator to yield a count each time a new frame is processed in order to show a progress percentage when generating on the Flutter app
+- Parallelization